 What to do in Taupo and Rotorua:

-Huka Falls: A short distance north of the town, The Huka Falls are a set of waterfalls on the Waikato River that drains Lake Taupo.
+Huka Falls: A short distance north of the town, Huka Falls is a set of waterfalls on the Waikato River that drains Lake Taupo.
 The whole family can opt to walk or cycle there.

 Craters of the Moon: This geothermal area features accessible boardwalks meandering through steam vents and bubbling craters.
 Run by a small charitable trust, admission is only $8 per person.

-Mt Ruapehu: The largest active volcano in New Zealand rests proudly in Tongariro National Park, a World Heritage National Park.
-Take the chairlifts up and check out New Zealand’s highest café, Knoll Ridge, at the top (often closed for the summer).
+Mount Ruapehu: The largest active volcano in New Zealand rests proudly in Tongariro National Park, a World Heritage National Park.

 Vine Eatery and Bar: This New Zealand and Mediterranean influenced spot offers an extensive tapas menu, designed to be shared.
-We’d suggest 4 to 5 plates of seafood and fresh veg between two people.
+We’d suggest four to five plates of seafood and fresh veg between two people.

 Polynesian Spa: In need of a mama-only spa session?
 This developed geothermal spa facility in Rotorua offers the therapeutic benefits of the award-winning Polynesian Spa mineral water.
 The slightly acidic Priest Spring works wonders on muscle pain, while the alkaline Rachel Spring nourishes and rejuvenates the skin.

-Sassy Mama tip: Conveniently, the glow worm caves are located on your drive from Rotorua to Aukland (it’s not a coincidence, the Travel Designers take that into account when planning your itinerary).
+Sassy Mama tip: Conveniently, the glow worm caves are located on your drive from Rotorua to Auckland.
 Head straight from your day in the caves into the city.
-The drive from Taupo to Waitomo takes about 2.5 hours, and Aukland is another 2.5 hours north from there.
+The drive from Taupo to Waitomo takes about 2.5 hours, and Auckland is another 2.5 hours north from there.
 Once the towering green trees are replaced with lamp posts and buildings, you’ve reached your final destination.